Trainings for Low-Resource Settings in the USA

 Apply here

-Applications will be open between January 20 and February 10, 2025.
+Applications will be accepted between November 15 and December 15, 2025.

 Before you begin the application process, be sure to gather the following information:

-• How your team is planning on transitioning to R.
+• How your team is planning on transitioning, or is currently transitioning, to R.

 Once you have gathered all the above information, click here to start the application process.
-You will not be able to save and return to the form so be ready to complete the form in-full.
-Applications could take between 15-60 mins to complete, depending on team size.
-You can complete an offline version and then copy and paste the prepared responses into the application form.
+You will not be able to save and return to the form, so please be ready to complete the form in-full before starting which could take approximately one hour depending on team size.

 If you are experiencing barriers to completing the online application, please contact us at scholarships@appliedepi.org and we will work with you to find a solution.